ottome95/pokemon_go_website/README.md

-Pokemon caught so far status
+The Pokemon Go Fanpage Blog